- What are the best electric cars?

 The Renault Zoe has been around for a while, this supermini was first released for sale in 2012, since then it’s had a few battery upgrades and this 5-door, 5-seat vehicle can go up to 250 miles before it needs recharging.

-Cars for the family
+Electric cars for the family

 If you need a car that was designed with a family in mind, with slightly better mileage to the charge, and room to fit your children, the dog and perhaps some groceries, then the electric vehicles available in the UK should make you happy.

-If you’re after less of a run around and more of a family car, then the Hyundai Ioniq could be just what you’re looking for.
-With room for a family of 5, and a range of 174 miles on a charge, it’s ideal for the daily commute or school run and that massive weekly shop.
+If you’re after less of a run-around and more of a family car, then the Hyundai Ioniq could be just what you’re looking for.
+With room for a family of 5 and a range of 174-miles on a charge, it’s ideal for the daily commute or school run and that massive weekly shop.

 Probably one of the best known electric family cars on the market is the Nissan Leaf.
-With room for 5 and a hatchback it’s ideal for the small family.
+With room for 5 and a hatchback, it’s ideal for the small family.
 It has a generous range of 239 miles between charges and though it takes 9.5 hours to charge as standard, it also has a 30-minute rapid charge.

 The Hyundai Kona is a small crossover that is ideal for the smaller family.
 The 5-door, 5-seat hatchback has a rapid charge and a generous 180 mile range.

 Just like Hyundai, Kia has a few crossovers to choose from.
 First there is the e-Niro, with room for 5 and with a range of 282 miles between charges it’s designed for the weekly commute, any errands you need to run and even the school run before you need to plug it in again.
-They also have the Soul, the range is slightly lower, with 155 miles to the charge, but with a 4-hour charge and a rapid charge facility it has many benefits.

-If you are looking for even more room in the back, perhaps for a buggy or a wheelchair, then Nissan has something for you in the form of their e-NV200 Combi, this MPV has a versatile interior and can do up to 174 miles on a single charge.
+If you are looking for even more room in the back, perhaps for a buggy or a wheelchair, then Nissan has something for you in the form of its e-NV200 Combi, this MPV has a versatile interior and can do up to 174 miles on a single charge.
 Perfect, if you’re someone who packs the car full when you go out.

 If it’s style you’re after, and cost isn’t an issue, then there are a few sleek SUVs and saloons to choose from, starting with Jaguar’s SUV, the I-PACE.
 With a massive range of 298 miles to the charge you won’t need to plug this in every night and there is plenty of room for the average-sized family.